HigherOrderCO/HVM/HOW.md

 JK

 **Note: this is a public draft.
 It contains a lot of errors and may be too meme-ish / handholding in some parts.
-I'll finish later on.
+I'll review and finish later on.
 Corrections and feedbacks are welcome!**

 TL;DR
 =====